sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 }
 ```

 We added the annotation `@HttpCode(204)` to change the HTTP status to `204` (No Content) as we don't return anything if the update succeeds.
+We also need to check if an entity exists before updating it.

 ### Delete

-Finally, we add the delete method, which looks like a lot like the previous one:
+Finally, we add the delete method which looks a lot like the previous one:
 ```ts
 @Delete(':id')
 @HttpCode(204)